-For parents, like us, who have children on the autism spectrum, it could be a real issue.
+For parents, like us, who have children on the autism spectrum, change is always a real issue.
 Autism, anxiety and sensory overload are each a problem in itself and are typically found in combination.

 Getting our son into Kindergarten was extremely difficult in the first place.

 He is on the Autism spectrum and has Sensory Processing Disorder.
-The daily resistance, sporadic meltdowns, watching him struggle to fit in.
-There was a time when we even thought about homeschooling him.
-But we worked hard, our support team worked hard, and he worked hard, to get on track.
+The means that we experience daily resistance, sporadic meltdowns, and watch him struggle to fit in.
+There was a time when we even considered homeschooling him.
+However, we worked hard, our support team worked hard, and he worked hard, to get on track.

 Now just like that, all of that work, our schedule, timetable, the routine, his routine – all lost.
 Whether it be COVID-19 or summer vacation, this occurs to so many families.
 We are forced to backtrack and work to get back to normal all over again.

-Part of our son’s sensory issue is transition.
-Especially new transitions.
-A new school, a first-time classroom, all the different faces was an extremely overwhelming experience for him.
+Part of our son’s sensory issue is transitioning, especially new transitions.
+In a new school, a first-time classroom, all the different faces was an extremely overwhelming experience for him.
 You can prepare your sensory child as much as you like, but you never truly know how it will all shake down when the time comes.

 And boy was it shaky!